louisrubet/rpn/GENERATION.md

 ## version identification

-rpn is dynamically linked against
+rpn is dynamically linked against GNU MP and GNU MPFR
-- GNU MP v6.1.2
-- GNU MPFR v4.0.1

-and embeds the source code of linenoise-ng v1.0.1 as a submodule
+and embeds the source code of linenoise-ng as a submodule

 It is necessary to get MPFR to generate rpn